-The dealer is at liberty to hit or stand on his or her own cards until the cards total 17 or more.
-The dealer is not permitted to stand on any score below 17, and this serves as your guide when you are contemplating whether to double down your bet.
+The dealer can hit or stand until they have 17 or more.
+The dealer is not permitted to stand on any score below 17, which helps you decide whether to double down.

-Any score well below this puts the dealer in a weakened position and gives you an advantage that you must maximize.
+Any score well below this puts the dealer in a weakened position and gives you an advantage you must maximise.

-Since there are more cards in the shoe that are valued at 10, players must always assume that the next card dealt will be valued at 10.
+Since more cards are in the shoe valued at 10, players must always assume that the next card dealt will be valued at 10.
 Cards such as two, three, four, five, or six would weaken the dealer’s objective of reaching 17 on the next hit.
 In this case, the dealer stands a good chance of busting his hand and giving you the win outright.

 Blackjack Redouble Rule Explained

 Players sometimes encounter scenarios where they can redouble their bet.
-This is a special condition where you can double your bet on an existing double down bet.
+This special condition allows you to double your bet on an existing double-down bet.

 The second double will cost the same as the opening bet amount and not the entire bet currently being waged.
 This is considered an aggressive strategy and should be used with caution.